 Below is a correction to the title and summary of Recommendation ITU-T Y.3800 (10/2019), which was announced as having been approved in TSB AAP-69, dated 1 November 2019:

-Title: Framework for networks supporting quantum key distribution
+Title: Overview on networks supporting quantum key distribution

 Summary

-Recommendation ITU-T Y.3800 specifies a framework for networks supporting quantum key distribution (QKD).
+Recommendation ITU-T Y.3800 specifies an overview on networks supporting quantum key distribution (QKD).

 This Recommendation aims to provide support for design, deployment, operation and maintenance to implement QKD networks (QKDNs) in terms of standardized technologies.